jarpsimoes/jarpsimoes.github.io/src/assets/content/tutorials/landing-zone.md

 ### 4. Test Module

-Before test this module, must be push the changes to the repository, or use the absolute path as a source.
+Before test this module, the changes must be pushed to the repository, or use the absolute path as a source.

 Create a folder named **example** and main.tf with following content: